mohamedathik/photo-upload/README.md

     ],

 and run `composer install`

+I have included my full `composer.json` file below to check if you have added the above part correctly.

 ## Usage
 The following code can be moved to a controller, This is example is done in the `routes/web.php` file